By Mike Switzer, Product Line Manager

 6. Drive Maintenance

 A DC motor is a motor all unto itself.
 Simple yet complicated.
-Proper maintenance of the brushes, brush springs, and commutator will always be needed.
-There is no better feeling than when the motor is installed and making money for your business.
+Proper maintenance of the brushes, brush springs, and commutator will always be a need.
+There is no better feeling than when you install a motor and it starts making money for your business.

 Southwest Electric has the expertise to help maintain and keep your motor running at its peak capability.
 We can create and implement a custom maintenance program that will maximize the life of your DC applications.
 Give us a call, email, or request a quote using the button below to get in touch with us today.